 Full gamelan sets can be seen in the palace of the sultan of Solo or Yogyakarta.
 The museum in Yogyakarta facing the palace also have some on displays.

-The Sundanese of West Java have use a customized gamelan called gamelan degung that they use to make a very peaceful traditional music called Degung Sunda.
+The Sundanese of West Java use a customized gamelan called gamelan degung that they use to make a very peaceful traditional music called Degung Sunda.

 West Java and Banten have also given the angklung to Indonesia.
-Children are very often taught to play it at school.
+Children are often taught to play it at school.

 Another very cool music style I discovered through the awesome website Aural Archipelago is Daul from Madura :